public class UnmappedResourceHandler extends DefaultResourceHandler

 And the following CSS file reference (note: resource libraries are not supported by the

-! this is a technical limitation):
+UnmappedResourceHandler! this is a technical limitation):

 <h:outputStylesheet name="css/style.css" />

-you can in css/style.css
+you can in css/style.css just use:

-body { background: url("images/background.png"); }
+body {

 instead of

-body { background: url("#{resource['css/images/background.png']}"); }
+body {

-To get it to run, this handler needs be registered as follows in faces-config.xml
+To get it to run, this handler needs be registered as follows in faces-config.xml:

 <application> <resource-handler>org.omnifaces.resourcehandler.UnmappedResourceHandler</resource-handler> </application>

-needs to have an additional mapping /javax.faces.resource/*
+And the FacesServlet needs to have an additional mapping /javax.faces.resource/* in

 <servlet-mapping> <servlet-name>facesServlet</servlet-name> <url-pattern>*.xhtml</url-pattern> <url-pattern>/javax.faces.resource/*</url-pattern> </servlet-mapping>

-or any other custom resource handler, then you need to
+If you're also using the CombinedResourceHandler or any other custom resource handler, then you need to

-ensure that this is in faces-config.xml
+ensure that this is in faces-config.xml declared before the

-.
+UnmappedResourceHandler.
 Thus, like so:

 <application> <resource-handler>org.omnifaces.resourcehandler.CombinedResourceHandler</resource-handler> <resource-handler>org.omnifaces.resourcehandler.UnmappedResourceHandler</resource-handler> </application>